Doug died unexpectedly at the age of 52 of sudden cardiac arrest.

 Benicar HCT® (olmesartan medoxomil-hydrochlorothiazide) is a combination of an angiotensin II receptor antagonist (AT1 subtype), olmesartan medoxomil, and a thiazide diuretic, hydrochlorothiazide (HCTZ).
 Benicar HCT went on the market in 2003, after being tested for just 8 weeks in clinical trials of about 1200 patients.

 While on Benicar, Doug experienced shortness of breath and fatigue.
 My husband was quite athletic.
 He ran 4 to 5 days a week, had completed 6 marathons, and regularly hiked and climbed rock, ice and mountains.
-He was convinced that the symptoms he was experiencing were associated either with the Benicar HCT, Crestor or the combination.
-(His father was also having the same symptoms, and demanded that his doctor take him off it after Doug died.
+He felt the symptoms he was experiencing were associated either with the Benicar HCT, Crestor or the combination.
+(His father was also having the same symptoms, and demanded that his doctor take him off Benicar after Doug died.
 His father immediately felt better.
 And his blood pressure didn't change (he was also on another blood pressure medication).
 Same thing for the father of my friend J.)

 If you are currently on Benicar or Benicar HCT (especially if you are diabetic), I URGE you to talk to your prescribing physician about alternatives and monitoring.
 See the FDA Drug Safety Communication: Ongoing safety review of Benicar and cardiovascular events, issued three days after Doug's death, and make sure your doctor reviews it.